-  - Will employers be able to carry out criminal records checks under the GDPR?
+- Can employers carry out criminal records checks under the GDPR?

-  - Will employers be able to gather and analyse information for equality monitoring purposes under the GDPR?
+- Can employers gather and analyse information for equality monitoring purposes under the GDPR?

 - Should employers ask job applicants for consent to process their data under the GDPR?

 - What are an employer's obligations under the GDPR in relation to emails containing personal data?

 - How does the GDPR affect the processing and retention of recruitment data by employers?